All Episodes

 It's about the Constitution.

-The land came from Virginia and from Maryland for the purpose of creating a federal enclave that would never be part of any state, never be inside a state, never be inside a city, uh it would be a federal enclave so that no state and no city could ever try to blackmail or extort things out of the Congress or the White House.
+The land came from Virginia and from Maryland for the purpose of creating a federal enclave that would never be part of any state, never be inside a state, never be inside a city.

 And these people have just completely rewritten history.

-That's this is about preserving the Constitution.
+This is about preserving the Constitution.

-And if they were going to make DC into a state, you first have to cede it back to Maryland and then ask Maryland if if they're okay with carving that state out, and then we deal with it from there.
+And if they were going to make D.C. into a state, you first have to cede it back to Maryland and then ask Maryland if they're okay with carving that state out.

-And then I find out there is no federal territory, Puerto Rico, Guam, all of our territories do not pay a dime of federal income tax because they don't elect a full voting representative, which is DC's case.
+And then I find out there is no federal territory, Puerto Rico, Guam, all of our territories do not pay a dime of federal income tax because they don't elect a full voting representative, which is D.C.'s case.

 That is the fair thing to do.

-So it's really pretty lame the accusations they're throwing at us.
+So it's really pretty lame, the accusations they're throwing at us.

 You know, it's pretty unbelievable.

-Uh okay, but we're very close for the Republicans have a great shot in 2022 at taking back the House.
+Have a great shot in 2022 at taking back the House.

 I think you'd agree.

-That's gonna be interesting to watch.
+That's going to be interesting to watch.

 Yep, you're right.

-And and in that regard, if the Democrats were successful in what I believe though my heart's unconstitutional, making DC a state in the method they are trying, then our uh for the first time I would have to entertain what many Texans have talked about for over a hundred years, and that goes back to the joint resolution that brought Texas in as a state.
+And in that regard, if the Democrats were successful in what I believe with all my heart is unconstitutional, making D.C. a state in the method they are trying, then for the first time, I would have to entertain what many Texans have talked about for over 100 years.

-Sean, it may be time to to go back and look at actually doing that if they're going to gerrymander the country by creating new states that were never intended to be such.
+Sean, it may be time to go back and look at actually doing that if they're going to gerrymander the country by creating new states that were never intended to be such.

 Yeah.

-Well, we're gonna have to wait.
+Well, we're going to have to wait.

 That Texas would have the right to break into five separate states.

-They've maintained that right, is that true?
+They've maintained that right.

-That's that's exactly Right.
+That's exactly right.

-I'm not suggesting that happen, but I mean that's a fascinating.
+I'm not suggesting that happen, but I mean, that's a fascinating.

 And it absolutely would be constitutional.